Obesity

 Contact: Jaithri Ananthapavan

 Given that the solutions to the obesity epidemic span various sectors (transport, industry, agriculture, trade, education), traditional methodologies related to decision-making in the healthcare sector (using cost-utility analyses) may not adequately capture the credentials of obesity prevention policies.
-We are currently undertaking research to establish a cost-benefit analysis framework for prevention interventions and looking at ways to value the other health outcomes (not related to obesity, for example improved sleep quality) of obesity prevention interventions.
+We have published a cost-benefit analysis framework for prevention interventions and are looking at ways to value the other health outcomes (not related to obesity, for example improved sleep quality) of obesity prevention interventions.
 We are also working closely with Australian government decision-makers to better understand how the use of economic evidence in decision-making can be facilitated.
 Other methodological research has focused on how to quantify the equity impacts of interventions into economic analyses.

 Contact: Jaithri Ananthapavan

-Our team is part of the World Health Organisation Collaborating Centre for Obesity Prevention (GLOBE) based at Deakin University’s Institute for Health Transformation.
-A large component of this work relates to estimating the cost and disease burden associated with obesity across a range of country contexts.
+Our team is part of the Institute for Health Transformation’s Global Centre for Preventive Health and Nutrition (GLOBE), a World Health Organization Collaborating Centre for Obesity Prevention.
+A component of this work relates to estimating the cost and disease burden associated with obesity across a range of country contexts.

 Brief examples of our more recent work spanning these areas of research include: